 We know it can be confusing.
 Hopefully these definitions help, but ask us if you have questions.
 We do offer cremation services as a stand alone service.
-You can learn more on our Cost of Care page.
+You can learn more on our cremation page.

-If you request that your pet’s cremains are returned to you, you are getting a private cremation.
-Your pet is physically separated from other pets with a barrier, thus enabling return of specific cremated remains to the family.
+If you request that your pet’s cremated remains are returned to you, you are getting an individual cremation.
+Your pet is physically partitioned from other pets, thus enabling return of specific cremated remains to the family.
 There may be a very minimal amount of intermingling of airborne ashes during the process.
-For this reason, occasionally families request that their pet is individually cremated.
+For this reason, occasionally families request that their pet is privately cremated.

-With an individual cremation, only one pet is cremated at a time.
+With a private cremation, only one pet is cremated at a time.
 This ensures that there is absolutely no intermingling of ashes whatsoever.
-With this service, we include complimentary doorstep delivery, by one of our team members, once your pet has been cremated.
 You may also be present to witness the cremation process by prior arrangement.
 Additional charges will apply for private and witnessed cremations.
 Please contact us to learn more.